pcheek13/MorningMirror/modules/MMM-DailyWeatherPrompt/README.md

 # MMM-DailyWeatherPrompt

-MorningMirror module that displays **today’s weather** and allows you to **set or change the weather location directly on the mirror**.
-If no location is configured, the module renders a simple on-screen prompt (city/state or ZIP).
-The chosen location is saved locally and reused on reboot.
+MorningMirror module that displays **today’s weather** using the location saved in the MMM-HamburgerMenu settings tray.
+The chosen city/state or ZIP lives in `localStorage` so the forecast stays in sync after a reboot.

 ## Features

-- On-screen location prompt (no config edit required)
-- Touch keypad with ZIP entry and letter toggle for city names
+- Location edited in the MMM-HamburgerMenu settings tray (no on-screen keypad clutter)
 - Accepts **City, ST** or **ZIP code**
 - Daily weather summary (current, high, low) plus a 5-day outlook
 - Feels-like temperature, humidity, and wind
 - Persistent storage via `localStorage`
-- Edit location anytime with a small gear button along the bottom of the module
 - Clean, mirror-friendly UI

 ## One-line install (copy/paste)